-The election of each nominee requires the affirmative vote of a plurality of the votes cast at the 2020 Annual General Meeting.
+The election of each nominee requires the affirmative vote of a plurality of the votes cast in person or by proxy at the 2020 Annual General Meeting.
 The plurality requirement means that the nominee who receives the largest number of votes for a board seat is elected.
 Shareholders are entitled to one vote per share for each of the directors to be elected.